How to Make Garlic Powder (and Granulated Garlic at Home)

 Instructions

-- Set your oven to as low of a temperature as possible.
-In other words, play "how low can you go?" with your oven.
-Mine goes down to 170.
-Alternatively, get your dehydrator ready.
+- If using an oven, set your oven to as low of a temperature as possible.
+Alternatively, get your dehydrator trays ready.

 - Slice peeled cloves of garlic as thinly as possible, trying to get them all about the same thickness.
 The thinner you slice them, the faster they'll dry out.